ryanmimrie/Publications_2025_SARS-CoV-X-Emergence/README.md

 This repository contains data and code used in Imrie et al., (2024) "Changes in population immunity reduce the likelihood of emergence of novel zoonotic coronaviruses."

 ## Model Structure
-In this extended SEIR model, each host immune group (naive, vaccinated, natural immunity, and natural immunity + vaccinated) are given separate EIR compartments for each virus.
-This allows immune groups to vary both in their probability of infection, and their propability of infection-related mortality for each virus.<br>
+In this extended SEIR model, each host immune group is given separate EIR compartments for each virus.
+This allows immune groups to vary both in their probability of infection, and their propability of infection-related mortality for each virus.<br><br>
 Compartment names are constructed as Compartment Type + Virus + (Immune Group) with the following categories:
 #### Compartment Type
 - `S`: naive and uninfected..